-The beginning place to understand the Free Capitalist Project is to understand our core ideas.
+The beginning of the Free Capitalist Project is our core philosophy.

 The cause of liberty rises or falls based upon the content of our ideas.
 Poor ideas lead to misery, violence, and failure while principled thinking leads to freedom, prosperity and happiness.
 In this regard, good ideas are not enough, because not all ideas are of equal importance, or of equal value.
 In order to successfully advance the cause of liberty (personally, socially or politically), and in order to to see the fruits of liberty, prosperity and peace in our own lives and in our communities, the first and most important step is for a person to begin (or in some cases re-start) the journey of purposefully taking a direct and deliberate interest and ownership in our own ideas, then refining our ideas to bring them into harmony with those fundamental truths (e.g. natural laws and self-evident principles) that govern the attainment of free, prosperous and peaceful society.

-The Free Capitalist View or Philosophy consists of 100 key ideas, organized into a rational framework to make them easy to study, remember, communicate, and utilize.
-I call the framework the Liberty Core™ and these 100 ideas are the foundation of the Free Capitalist movement, our effort to build the American Liberty Society, and all of our other related campaigns, ventures, programs, and efforts.
-These are the core Free Capitalist ideas, and if studied and applied, they will necessarily and radically change a person’s mind, and thus a person’s life.
-This is the beginning of the liberty movement – and the real cause of self-government.
-From here, social, economic, political and other changes can be advanced.
-But, until an individual has this very personal paradigm shift for liberty – and reaches an awareness of these 100 cataloged ideas, he is walking too much in the dark to be significantly engaged and effective in the cause of liberty.
-Whether patriot, politician, businessman or student – or any other circumstance – an advocate for the cause of liberty is defined by the presence or absence of this paradigm shift.
+The Free Capitalist philosophy consists of 100 key ideas that are central to the cause of liberty and free society.
+The ideas are organized into a rational framework to make them easy to study, remember, and communicate.
+The framework is called the Liberty Core™ and these 100 ideas are the foundation of the Free Capitalist movement.
+Until an individual has a very personal paradigm shift for liberty – and reaches an awareness of these 100 ideas, he is walking too much in the dark to be significantly engaged and effective in the cause of liberty.
+Whether patriot, politician, businessman or student – or any other circumstance – an advocate for the cause of liberty is ultimately defined by the presence or absence of this paradigm shift.
 Free Capitalists do not advance this premise to offend, nor are we insensitive to the fact that there are a great many patriots, intellectuals, and thought leaders who have great insight, firm determination, critical life experience and in some instances powerful organizations.
 These are our friends.
-And to our friends we invite you to consider the Liberty Core™ and to experience this critical paradigm shift for the benefit of yourself, your family and your community.
+And to our friends we invite you to consider the Liberty Core™ and to experience this critical paradigm shift for yourself, your family and your community.
 These are the ideas and framework of a real, flesh and blood revolution to sanction and complete what America’s Founders started centuries ago – a revolution to complete the American experiment in self-government and free society.

 Alexander Hamilton put it best in 1778, in Federalist #31: